pirocorp/Kubernetes/05. Advanced Concepts/README.md

 metadata:
   name: batch-job-parallel
 spec:
-  # Expect total of four executions by two in parallel
+  # Expect a total of four executions by two in parallel
   completions: 4
   parallelism: 2
   template: